 For each year ending December 31st–For the following year’s tax filing season

 There are 4 steps to obtaining the Record of Completion (ROC).

 Renew your PTIN

 Pass all final exams for CPE courses by 12/31

 1. Renew your PTIN.
 You need to have a valid PTIN at the time you complete a CPE course in order for the credits to get posted to your PTIN account.
 Then you will need to renew your PTIN for the following year in order to prepare returns during that calendar year and receive your AFSP Record of Completion.

 2. Complete the required CPE courses by 12/31.
 The courses you need depend on whether you are exempt or non-exempt.
 We post your completed CPE hours to the IRS electronically.

-In 24 hours, you should log in again to find a printable Record of Completion in your “View my messages” mailbox.
+Within 12 hours, you should log in again to find a printable Record of Completion in your “View my messages” mailbox.

 After you receive your Record of Completion